hustvl/QueryInst/README.md

 # QueryInst: Parallelly Supervised Mask Query for Instance Segmentation

-QueryInst is a query based instance segmentation method driven by parallel supervision on dynamic mask heads.
+TL;DR: QueryInst is a query based instance segmentation method driven by parallel supervision on dynamic mask heads, which outperforms previous arts in terms of both accuracy and speed.

-* This repo serves as an official implementation for QueryInst.

 > [QueryInst: Parallelly Supervised Mask Query for Instance Segmentation](http://arxiv.org/abs/2105.01928 ),